nguyenvantuan2391996/extensions-development/detector-apis-extension/README.md

 I will be super happy if you could help me endorse some skills or knowledge on my [LinkedIn](https://www.linkedin.com/in/tuan-nguyen-van-555315156/) profile that you believe I have.

 # About detector-api-extension
-- The extension supports getting all APIs when load a website.
+- The extension supports getting all APIs and CURL command when load a website.
 - The extension is developed by Tuan Nguyen.
 - Contact me: nguyenvantuan2391996@gmail.com